gvwilson/sensibleadventures/bookster/bookster.md

 Back on the street, Erileine felt as though she had an archery target pinned between her shoulderblades.
-She emptied the wheelbarrow into the stone-lined burning pit behind the outhouses, just as she had a hundred times before.
+She emptied the wheelbarrow into the stone-lined burning pit behind the outhouses, just as she had a hundred times before, and sadly surveyed the clutter of broken wooden house soldiers.
+She couldn't see her family's, but that one was Donaien and Armaend's---they had repainted it and their door in yellow and blue when they got married.
+And that one over there with its arm broken off, that had been Mareille's, and…

+She shook her head.
 She hated the pit's acrid, ashy smell.
 Every time the mountain berthed at Mau Ngapcha, the townspeople shoveled it out and spread its contents on their fields.
 It was a dirty, choking job.